CFT-HY/pttools/README.md

 # README #

-PTtools is a library of python functions for calculating hydrodynamical quantities around expanding bubbles of the new phase in an ealry universe phase transition.
+PTtools is a library of python functions for calculating hydrodynamical quantities around expanding bubbles of the new phase in an early universe phase transition.

 ### What is this repository for? ###